 Pruning is applied to remove dead parts of trees and shrubs which affect other plants and the environment as a maintenance project with a view to stimulating growth.
 It is a widely used application in horticulture.

-The most common pruning tools are hand pole saws, shears, and lopping shears.
+The most common pruning tools are hand pole saws, pruning shears/secateurs, and garden loppers.
 Where hand shears are lightweight cutters used for small buds and leaves while lopping shears have 1 or 2 foot long handles for thicker branches located on a higher elevation.